Unorganized Borough, Alaska

-The Unorganized Borough is composed of the portions of the U.S. state of Alaska which are not contained in any of its 19 organized boroughs.
+The Unorganized Borough is composed of portions of the U.S. state of Alaska which are not contained in any of its 19 organized boroughs.
 While referred to as the "Unorganized Borough", it is not a borough itself, as it forgoes that level of government structure.
 It encompasses nearly half of Alaska's land area, 323,440 sqmi, and, as of the 2020 U.S. census, it had a population of 77,157, which was 10.52% of the population of the state.
 The largest communities in the Unorganized Borough are the cities of Bethel, Unalaska, and Valdez.

 Overview

 This vast area has no local government other than that of school districts, municipalities, and tribal village governments.
 Except within some incorporated cities, all government services in the Unorganized Borough, including law enforcement, are provided by the state or by a tribal government.
 School districts in the Unorganized Borough are operated either by cities, in those limited instances when the city has chosen to undertake those powers, or through the general guidance of the Alaska Department of Education under the auspices of Rural Education Attendance Areas.